-51. The remuneration for the financial year to supervisory board members is to be reported in the Corporate Governance Report for each individual member of the supervisory board.
-Generally, there are no stock option plans for members of supervisory boards.
+51. Generally, there are no stock option plans for members of supervisory boards.
 Should stock option plans be granted in exceptional cases, then these must be decided in every detail by the general meeting.

 Qualifications of Members, Composition, and Independence of the Supervisory Board